vmware/terraform-provider-avi/website/docs/d/avi_stringgroup.html.markdown

 In addition to all arguments above, the following attributes are exported:

 * `configpb_attributes` - Protobuf versioning for config pbs.
 Field introduced in 21.1.1.
+Allowed in enterprise with any value edition, essentials with any value edition, basic with any value edition, enterprise with cloud services edition.
-* `description` - User defined description for the object.
+* `description` - Allowed in enterprise with any value edition, essentials edition, basic edition, enterprise with cloud services edition.
 * `kv` - Configure key value in the string group.
+Allowed in enterprise with any value edition, essentials edition, basic edition, enterprise with cloud services edition.
 * `longest_match` - Enable the longest match, default is the shortest match.
 Field introduced in 18.2.8.
+Allowed in enterprise with any value edition, essentials edition, basic edition, enterprise with cloud services edition.
 * `markers` - List of labels to be used for granular rbac.
 Field introduced in 20.1.5.
-Allowed in basic edition, essentials edition, enterprise edition.
+Allowed in enterprise with any value edition, essentials with any value edition, basic with any value edition, enterprise with cloud services edition.
 * `name` - Name of the string group.
+Allowed in enterprise with any value edition, essentials edition, basic edition, enterprise with cloud services edition.
 * `tenant_ref` - It is a reference to an object of type tenant.
+Allowed in enterprise with any value edition, essentials edition, basic edition, enterprise with cloud services edition.
 * `type` - Type of stringgroup.
 Enum options - SG_TYPE_STRING, SG_TYPE_KEYVAL.
+Allowed in enterprise with any value edition, essentials edition, basic edition, enterprise with cloud services edition.
 * `uuid` - Uuid of the string group.
+Allowed in enterprise with any value edition, essentials edition, basic edition, enterprise with cloud services edition.